Shortlisted for the Carnegie Medal, the Costa Book Awards and the Blue Peter book Award.

 Lissa Evans is a marvel, a genuinely funny, clever writer who takes you to the last place you expect to go…Wed Wabbit is a classic in the making.
 An unmissable literary carrot.
 The Times

-You have three companions: two are unbelievably weird and the third is your awful cousin Graham.
+She’s been flung into a bizarre world alongside three companions: two are deeply weird and the third is her awful cousin Graham.

 Wed Wabbit is an adventure story about friendship, danger and the terror of never being able to get back home again.

 It’s seriously funny.